irmen/Tale/docs/source/index.rst

 or in your web browser.

 .. note::
-    The multi-user aspects are fairly new and still incomplete.
+    The multi-user aspects are fairly new and still somewhat incomplete.
     Until recently, the focus has been on the (single player) interactive fiction things.
+    However if my server is up, you can find a running MUD instance here: http://www.razorvine.net/tale/

 .. note::
     This documentation is still a stub.
 I hope to write some real documentation soon,